M-Ahtisham/StarX/README.md

 StarX implements the requests as follows

 1. _A multi-page Web App with Streamlit (https://streamlit.io) has to be developed._
-   - StarX consists of 9 pages, all pages have to be run in the correct order since they depend on the actions from the prevois page
+   - StarX consists of 9 pages, all pages have to be run in the correct order since they depend on the actions from the previous page

 2. _For source code and documentation, a MyGit repository and Wiki has to be used._